-Mildred S. Christian, Ph.D. is President and Chief Executive Officer of Argus International, Inc., a provider of consulting services in regulatory affairs, and Chairman and Chief Executive Officer of Argus Health Products, LLC, which develops and internationally distributes preventive and maintenance health care products for health care professionals and the over-the-counter market.
-Until 2002, she was Executive Director of Research of Argus and Redfield Laboratories, both divisions of Charles River Laboratories.
+Mildred S. Christian, Ph.D., has served as a member of the Board of Directors since October 2002.
+Dr. Christian is president and CEO of Argus International, Inc., a provider of consulting services in regulatory affairs, and Chairman and CEO of Argus Health Products, LLC, which develops and internationally distributes preventive and maintenance healthcare products for healthcare professionals and the over-the-counter market.
+Until 2002, Dr. Christian was executive director of research of Argus and Redfield Laboratories, both divisions of Charles River Laboratories.
 Before founding Argus Research Laboratories in 1979 and Argus International in 1980, Dr. Christian spent 14 years in drug development at McNeil Laboratories, a division of Johnson & Johnson Corporation.
-She has participated at all levels from protocol to final report in the performance, evaluation and submission of over 1,800 pre-clinical studies.
-Dr. Christian is a member of a number of professional organizations, including current service as Councilor of the European Teratology Society and Secretary/Treasurer of the Academy of Toxicological Sciences, and was past president of the Teratology Society, the American College of Toxicology, and the Academy of Toxicological Sciences.
+She has participated at all levels in the performance, evaluation, and submission in over 1,800 pre-clinical studies, from protocol to final report.
+Dr. Christian is a member of 20 professional organizations, including service as Councilor of the European Teratology Society and Secretary/Treasurer of the Academy of Toxicological Sciences, and was past president of the Teratology Society, the American College of Toxicology, and the Academy of Toxicological Sciences.
 She is an honorary member of the Society of Quality Assurance and founding editor of the Journal of Toxicological Sciences.
 She has edited or contributed to several major textbooks and is the author of over 120 papers and abstracts published in U.S. and international journals.
 Dr. Christian earned her Ph.D. from Thomas Jefferson University in developmental anatomy and pharmacology.
-She is also a member of our Board of Directors.